Tour ID: 10002133

 Child seats are unable to be used.

-Note: Children are not allowed on optional extra the Private Penguin Parade or Skybox viewing options.
+Please note: Children are not permitted in the Private and Skybox viewing upgrade options.

 Note: Warm clothing is recommended for the Penguin Parade.
 We recommend wearing long pants and a warm jacket while viewing the Penguins, as the sea air can be cold.